Spirituality: Contemporary spirituality

 The term spiritual has frequently become used in contexts in which the term religious was formerly employed.
 Contemporary spirituality is also called "post-traditional spirituality" and "New Age spirituality".
 Hanegraaf makes a distinction between two "New Age" movements: New Age in a restricted sense, which originated primarily in mid-twentieth century England and had its roots in Theosophy and Anthroposophy, and "New Age" in a general sense, which emerged in the later 1970s:

-Those who speak of spirituality outside of religion often define themselves as spiritual but not religious and generally believe in the existence of different "spiritual paths", emphasizing the importance of finding one's own individual path to spirituality.
+Those who speak of spirituality outside of religion often define themselves as spiritual but not religious, and generally believe in the existence of different "spiritual paths", emphasizing the importance of finding one's own individual path to spirituality.
 According to one 2005 poll, about 24% of the United States population identifies itself as "spiritual but not religious".

 Lockwood draws attention to the variety of spiritual experience in the contemporary West:

 The new Western spiritual landscape, characterised by consumerism and choice abundance, is scattered with novel religious manifestations based in psychology and the Human Potential Movement, each offering participants a pathway to the Self.

+Those who speak of spirituality within religion also recognise the need for spirituality to take on a contemporary form: thus, for example, Pope Francis referred to and reflected on "contemporary devotion" in his encyclical letter Dilexit nos issued in 2024.